CodeDmitry/QuickDirectories/manual/setting-path.md

-to set the path, add the following to ~/.bashrc or ~/.profile or both.
+To set the path, add the following to ~/.bashrc or ~/.profile or both.

 ```sh
 launch_quickdirs() {